 - Holy Scripture defines the means of salvation through Jesus Christ alone and the Catholic Church adds that salvation must come through the Catholic Church and that there is no salvation outside of itself.
 Catholicism also teaches the forgiveness of sins through Holy Communion and although Scripture reveals the importance of communion, it never states that it is a necessary means to receive forgiveness.

-- Christianity, through the Scriptures, declare that only God may forgive the sins of man and the Catholic Church declares that their priests have the power to forgive man’s sin.
+- Christianity, throughout the Scriptures, declare that only God may forgive the sins of man and the Catholic Church declares that their priests have the power to forgive man’s sin.

 - Holy Scripture reveals that God is God and will always be the one and only God.
 The Catholic Church teaches that believers are to be made into gods.

-- The Catholic Church teaches of purgatory and no mention of purgatory is made anywhere in the Holy Scriptures.
+- The Catholic Church teaches of purgatory and no mention of purgatory is made anywhere in the Bible.

 Scripture is full of evidence of God’s love and desire for you (Deuteronomy 5:29, Psalm 149:4, Proverbs 8:17, Matthew 10:29-31, John 3:16-18) and He desires that you love and believe Him in truth.
 What does it mean to believe God in truth unto salvation?
 It means believing and trusting in God, in whom He truly is as the triune God (Matthew 28:19): God the Father, the Son (Jesus Christ) and the Holy Spirit.
 Realization of your sinfulness is essential (Romans 1:18-32, 3:23).
 Recognizing your sinfulness brings about the realization of your need to be forgiven (Matthew 6:14-15) and your need to repent (1 John 1:9, Acts 3:19, 2 Peter 3:9).
 You must believe that Jesus Christ died on the cross as the necessary sacrifice to cover the price of your sinfulness (I John 2:2, Romans 3:25, 1 John 3:5, Hebrews 2:17) and that He arose from death three days later (1 Corinthians 15:4).
 It is also believing that He now, and for all of eternity, serves as our Lord at the right hand of the Father (Acts 2:33, Revelation 3:21).
 This is the true gospel of Jesus Christ and upon believing, you are completely forgiven for all of eternity.
 There is no greater gift that we may receive, as not only are we protected from hell, but we get to spend eternity with our Holy Creator in heaven!